authelia/authelia/docs/content/roadmap/active/internationalization.md

 ---
 title: "Internationalization"
 description: "Authelia Internationalization Implementation"
-lead: "Implementation of internationalization will make Authelia more accessible to more people."
+summary: "Implementation of internationalization will make Authelia more accessible to more people."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []